2985578957/flex_extract/Documentation/html/_sources/Documentation/Input/jobscript.rst.txt

  #.
 It prepares the job environment at the ECMWF servers by loading the necessary library modules.
  #.
 It sets some environment variables for the single session.
  #.
 It creates the directory structure in the user's ``$SCRATCH`` file system.
  #.
-It creates a CONTROL file on the ECMWF servers whith the parameters set before creating the ``jobscript.ksh``. ``Flex_extract`` has a set of parameters which are passed to the job script with their default or the user-defined values.
+It creates a CONTROL file on the ECMWF servers whith the parameters set before creating the ``job.ksh``. ``Flex_extract`` has a set of parameters which are passed to the job script with their default or the user-defined values.
 It also sets ``CONTROL`` as an environment variable.
  #. ``Flex_extract`` is started from within the ``work`` directory of the new directory structure by calling the ``submit.py`` script.
 It sets new paths for input and output directories and the recently generated ``CONTROL`` file.
  #.
 At the end, it checks whether the script has returned an error or not, and emails the log file to the user.

-Example ``jobscript.ksh``
+Example ``job.ksh``
 -------------------------

 .. code-block::  bash